Shōhōzan Yūya

 Shōhōzan Yūya (松鳳山 裕也) is a Japanese former professional sumo wrestler from Chikujō, Fukuoka.
 Wrestling for Hanaregoma stable, he made his professional debut in March 2006 and reached the top makuuchi division in November 2011.
-His highest rank was komusubi, which he achieved on five separate occasions.
+His highest rank was komusubi, which he achieved on five occasions.
 He earned three Fighting Spirit prizes, five kinboshi or gold stars for defeating yokozuna, and was runner-up in one tournament before retiring from competition in June 2022.

 Early life and sumo background

 He played baseball and judo in his junior high school years, but on transferring to an industrial and science high school in nearby Ōita Prefecture he joined the sumo club after being scouted by the coach at the school.
 In his second and third years he participated in two annual regional tournaments.
 In these tournaments, he managed to reach the best eight, but was beaten both times by future ōzeki Kotoshōgiku.
 In Komazawa University, he was a regular on the sumo team and managed to be runner up for the championship at a national competition.